jessamyn27/Stargazers-App-NASA-API/README.md

 ## Next Steps to Continue
 ### Improvements to App UI and Functionality aka Nice To Have

-- hover and click IU could use color or highlight change
+- hover and click IU could use color or highlight change.
-- convert Astroid distance data from Kilometers to Miles
+- convert Asteroid distance data from Kilometers to Miles.
-- limit to data of only 3 integers past the decimal
+- limit to data of only 3 integers past the decimal.
-- maybe a video gallery seperate from image gallery
+- maybe a video gallery separate from image gallery.
-- playlist of multiple videos in background on a loop
+- playlist of multiple videos in background on a loop.
-- button that let's user add video or image as background?
+- button that lets user add video or image as background?
-- perhaps dynamically add to background playlist from a video library of favorites
+- perhaps dynamically add to background playlist from a video library of favorites.
-- save or download favorite constellations from city search
+- save or download favorite constellations from city search.

 ## SudoCode of Acceptance Criteria